 A beautiful unicorn (voiced by Mia Farrow, Rosemary’s Baby) suddenly realizes that she may very well be the last of her kind.
 With the help of an inept wizard, Schmendrick (voiced by Alan Arkin, Wait Until Dark), and a bandit’s wife, Molly (voiced by Tammy Grimes, Can’t Stop the Music), the unicorn embarks on a quest to find out if she’s indeed the last unicorn.

 Reaction & Thoughts:

-The Last Unicorn, directed by Jules Bass and Arthur Rankin, Jr. from a screenplay by Peter S. Beagle based upon his 1968 fantasy novel, works on many levels.
-It’s delightfully Tolkien, the animation is eye-catching, the music & songs have a nice touch of melancholia, and the story’s arc is compelling.
+Directed by Jules Bass and Arthur Rankin, Jr. from a screenplay by Peter S. Beagle based upon his 1968 fantasy novel, The Last Unicorn works on many levels.
+It’s delightfully Tolkien, the animation is eye-catching, the music & songs have a nice touch of melancholia, and the story arc is compelling.

 The drawings are pretty awesome.
 There are some fantastic sequences spread throughout the film — some scenes are very intense, others have a lyrical quality to them.

 The film also sports some lovely songs.
 It’s not really a musical, though.
 The songs — music and lyrics by Jimmy Webb — are really here to enhance the rather dark, gloomy atmosphere and to advance the narrative.
 The fact that the plot comes via a well-regarded fantasy book explains the film’s strong structure.
 The bittersweet ending — don’t expect to see characters singing all the way to a happy ending — is a clear indication that the filmmakers were aiming for a sophisticated audience.